-The administration of Sal Island / Amilcar Cabral, Praia / Nelson Mandela, Rabil / Aristides Pereira and Sao Pedro / Cesaria Evora is under the responsibility of ASA - Empresa Nacional de Aeroportos e Seguranca Aerea.
+The administration of Sal Island / Amilcar Cabral, Praia / Nelson Mandela, Rabil / Aristides Pereira and Sao Pedro / Cesaria Evora is under the responsibility of Cabo Verde Airports, S.A..

 (See AD 2 for each aerodrome contact details)

 All formalities required for customs, public health and similar procedures, will be carried out at all International Airports of Cabo Verde.
 The procedure will be in accordance with the provision of ICAO Annex 9 to the Convention on International Civil Aviation.